MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/fine-tuning-studio.md

 :::image type="content" source="../media/fine-tuning/studio-validation-data-blob.png" alt-text="Screenshot of the Validation data pane for the Create custom model wizard, with Azure Blob and shared web location options." lightbox="../media/fine-tuning/studio-validation-data-blob.png":::

-### Configure advanced options
+### Configure task parameters

-The **Create custom model** wizard shows the parameters for training your fine-tuned model on the **Advanced options** pane.
+The **Create custom model** wizard shows the parameters for training your fine-tuned model on the **Task parameters** pane.
 The following parameters are available:

 |**Name**| **Type**| **Description**|